How to Transform Your Backyard with a Multi-Level Garden

 Building zones in your garden

-Once you’ve established how you’re going to use your space, then you can begin to divide it up.
-If one of your main priorities is to use your garden for entertaining, you’ll want to find the best place for a seating area and perhaps an outdoor kitchen.
+Once you’ve decided how you intend to use the garden, you can start working on dividing it into designated zones.
+For example, if you intend to use your garden for entertaining purposes, you’ll want to find the best space to install the seating area and perhaps an outdoor kitchen.
 If you don’t have an outdoor kitchen (or you don’t want to build one), it’s best to design the garden in such a way that transferring food outside is easy.
-The best way to do this, is by placing your seating area as near to the house as possible for ease of transferring the food.
-If you do decide to build an outdoor kitchen, it should be located so that smoke doesn’t blow over your diners and into your house.
+The best way to do this, is by placing your seating area as close close to the house as you can.
+On the other hand, if you choose to build an outdoor kitchen, we recommend installing it someplace where the smoke doesn’t blow over your diners and into your house.

 Creating structure with stone retaining walls

-Raise a deck to extend your living space
+Build a raised deck to extend your living space

 Use clever planting to create interest all year round

-When it comes to planting, multi-level gardens are the perfect backdrop for the ‘hide and reveal’ concept.
-Gardens that don’t reveal all their secrets on first viewing are eminently more interesting, and the tiers and terraces that are characteristic of multi-level gardens lend themselves well to creating this effect.
+When it comes to planting, multi-level gardens are an ideal space to utilise the ‘hide and reveal’ concept.
+Gardens that don’t reveal all their secrets from the first viewing, that have tiers and terraces, are eminently more interesting than gardens where everything is in plain view.

-If you are working on a budget where building terraces and retaining walls falls outside of your projected financial scope, you can install banked borders with plants and shrubbery are an alternative option.
-Plants are just as happy growing on slopes – after all, they grow that way in the wild.
-You’ll still need to cut small steps into the bank to make it easier to access the planting, but these steps can be made as basic or as ornamental as you like to fit in with the overall theme of the garden.
-If you prefer to do as little gardening as possible, plant low-maintenance varieties that won’t need as much attention or TLC to flourish.
+If you are working on a budget where building terraces and retaining walls falls outside of your projected financial scope, you can install banked borders with plants and shrubbery as an alternative.
+In fact, plants are quite happy growing on slopes – after all, they grow that way in the wild.
+We do suggest installing a pathway of steps to make it easier to access all the plants across the slope for basic maintenance, and if you prefer to do as little gardening as possible, plant low-maintenance varieties that won’t need as much attention or TLC to flourish.